tcowan80/Cowan_et_al_2020_DustBowl_GHG/README.md

 **Figure 2:**

-The data for this is available by request
+The data for this figure is available by request

 Run: fig2_hwf_1934_1936_nat_all_pd_WAH2_top200.ncl